Abhishaike/ASL_Translation/README.md

 **Training a new model**

 Run 26class.py.
 This will train the model from the data in the ```\data\``` directory.
 It separates training and testing data automatically, but within the data file there must be a different file for each class.
+The new model will be saved as model.h5, and will overwrite any model files you already have in the same directory.